-Connecting Communities and Heritages against Climate Crisis is a collaborative and expansive programme exploring how intergenerational learning about climate change mitigation and adaptation can be shared through a cultural experience encompassing art, language, and a call to action.
+Connecting Communities and Heritages against Climate Change is a collaborative and expansive programme exploring how intergenerational learning about climate change mitigation and adaptation can be shared through a cultural experience encompassing art, language, and a call to action.
 This work will explore these methods for learning about similarities, differences, and shared themes and approaches through local art, language and culture, and its efficacy in achieving behavioural change.
+Initiatives in which children and young people can express themselves through art for action is termed ‘artivism’ and forms a vehicle to engage the young people with others in society who can help effect the changes they envisage.

 Art for Action: Artivism